richardanaya/js_ffi/README.md

 Think of it like a Rust version of javascript's `<function>.call(<object>,a0,a1,...)` but limited by web assembly's function call restrictions.

+## How it works

+1. `register` the javascript function to and get a `JSValue` handle to it
+2. use the correct function to call that function based on number of args you are sending (`call_0`,`call_1`,etc.)
+3. if you are calling the function as a method on object represented by a `JSValue` you already have, pass it as the first parameter
+4. for each argument specify the type of the argument (`TYPE_STRING`,`TYPE_NUMBER`, etc.)

 ## Hello World!

 ```rust